 Things You Can’t Compost From The Bathroom

-22. Synthetic soaps: Soaps shouldn’t go in your compost unless made entirely from natural ingredients or certified as biodegradable (and thus safe for the environment).
-Even if you have a tiny sliver of standard bar soap left over, you’re better off collecting it, and once you have a few, melt them together to make a new bar.
+22. Synthetic soaps: Soaps shouldn’t go in your compost unless made entirely from natural ingredients or clearly certified as safe for home composting.
+Even tiny slivers of standard bar soap can contain synthetic chemicals that don’t belong in your pile.
+A better option is to save up those scraps and melt them together into a new bar.

 Things You Cannot Compost From The Closet